tom-seddon/beeb/README.md

 # make_bbc_ssd

-Python 2.7 script that builds a single-sided disc image from 65Link files.
+Python 2.7 script that builds a single-sided disc image from .inf files.

 Supply list of files on the command line.
-Files with no extension are assumed to be 65Link files; they will be added to the disk image under their BBC name, using metadata from the corresponding .lea file if there is one.
+Files that have a corresponding .inf file are assumed to be BBC files, and other files are ignored.

 # make_bbc_vol